FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 FIP Action Checklist

-• ✅ Ask for CBC/chemistry and imaging if your vet recommends it.
+• ✅ Ask about bloodwork and imaging if your vet recommends them

-• ✅ Set up a calm recovery space: warm bedding, easy litter access, low stress.
+• ✅ Set up a calm recovery space

-Your job isn’t to become an expert overnight.
-Your job is to move step-by-step: recognize patterns, act on red flags, and partner with a vet who takes your concerns seriously.
-That’s how panic turns into progress.
+Many cats can improve with the right veterinary plan, safe treatment access, and careful monitoring.
+Your job is not to become an expert overnight.
+Your job is to notice the pattern, act on red flags, and work with a vet who takes your concerns seriously.
+That is how panic starts turning into progress.

 References + Disclaimer